 7. Yew

 Epoxy tables are a great way to create a beautiful and durable surface.
 They are an excellent choice for outdoor spaces.
-The best wood for epoxy tables is Yew because it is resistant to water and decay and is versatile.
+The best wood for epoxy tables is Yew because it is versatile and resistant to water and decay and is versatile.

 Yew has a high oil content which helps the epoxy to harden quickly and achieve its maximum strength.